Psykotikism/Mutant_Tanks/README.md

 // Maximum: "1.000000"
 mt_autoupdate "0"

+// The config filename used by Mutant Tanks to read settings from.
+// Empty: None
+// Not empty: The custom config filename to use.
+// -
+// Default: "mutant_tanks.cfg"
+mt_configfile "mutant_tanks.cfg"

 // Disable Mutant Tanks in these game modes.
 // Separate by commas.
 // Empty: None